uwetom/media-production-worksheets/AR.md

 ![](images/build_and_run.png)

 - Create a folder called "Build" inside your project folder.
-(If you are using git, the default unity gitignore file will helpfully ignore the build folder)
+(If you are using git, the default unity git ignore file will helpfully ignore the build folder)
 - Go into the new Build folder, name your file, I called mine "AR Burger".

 ![](images/saveBuild.png)